-Depending on the model, the Nissan NV can be ordered with two engines: a standard 261-horsepower 4.0-liter V-6 that produces 281 lb-ft of torque, and an optional 317-hp 5.6-liter V-8 that puts out 385 lb-ft.
-Both engines power the rear wheels through a five-speed automatic transmission.
+Depending on the model, the Nissan NV can be ordered with two engines: a standard 261-horsepower 4.0-liter V-6 that produces 281 lb-ft of torque, and an optional 5.6-liter V-8 that was first teamed to a 5-speed automatic but as of 2017 comes with a 7-speed automatic.
+Both engines power the rear wheels.

 Two trim levels are offered on each of the three models: the base S, and the more upscale SV, which adds a chrome finish to the grille, bumpers, and door mirrors.
 The NV 2500 and 3500 models can be ordered in the standard version or a special high-roof body that permits a 6-foot person to stand upright in the load bay.

 In its passenger van configuration (offered only on the NV 3500, though with V-6 or V-8 engines), Nissan claims no fewer than 234 different seating configurations.
-Passenger models also include standard or optional multiple reading lamps, outlets for both 12-Volt and 120-Volt power, and rear doors that open more than 180 degrees.
-As well as the base S and better-equipped SV trim levels, the NV Passenger van also offers a top-end SL trim level, which adds leather upholstery, heated front seats, a front-parking alert system using sonar sensors, an auto-dimming rear-view mirror, and dual-zone air conditioning.
-An optional Technology Package is offered on the SL trim level, which includes an in-dash navigation system with a 5-inch color touchscreen display, a rear-view monitor, satellite radio with real-time traffic updates, and a USB port.
+Passenger models also include standard or optional multiple reading lights, outlets for both 12-Volt and 120-volt power, and rear doors that open more than 180 degrees.